johanbrook/johanbrook.com/src/posts/2022-02-16-setting-up-sublime-text-for-deno.md

 date: 2022-02-16
 location: My living room in Stockholm
 excerpt: How I set up Sublime Text 4 for developing Deno code.
-keywords:
-  - deno
-  - sublime text
-  - plugins
-  - config
+tags:
-  - extensions
+    - dev
-  - lsp
+    - javascript
 ---

 I've recently switched back to Sublime Text as main editor, as described in a recent